 Anti-oxidant-rich berries (such as blueberries, raspberries, and strawberries) will help to protect your child’s brain from free-radical damage caused by toxins, chemicals and pollutants that we are all exposed to on a daily basis, as well as oxidative damage caused by stress.
 They also provide a source of slow-acting carbohydrate as well as fibre that will give your child a sustained form of energy during the day.
 Throw frozen berries in a smoothie, into oatmeal or on top of yogurt in the morning for breakfast.
 Or pack a baggy full of fresh berries and a container of greek yogurt as a dip for school.

-Berry Protein Smoothie (perfect for a quick and healthy breakfast!)
+Thick and Creamy Triple Berry Smoothie (perfect for a quick and healthy breakfast!)

 Eggs are one of the most versatile and nutritious foods that exist.
 Eggs are are great source of protein, which can help to keep your child fuller longer, sustaining their energy levels and allowing them to focus and concentrate for longer periods of time.
 They are also rich in Vitamin A and D and contain lutein and zeaxanthin, which both promote healthy vision.
 Make sure that your child eats the entire egg, not just the white, as most of the nutrition is found in the yolk.
 Serve eggs for breakfast in the form of an omelette, French toast or just good old eggs on toast!

 My favourite egg recipes for at home and on the go!